garyfleming/continuous-entropy/README.md

 We often adopt approaches to continuously deploy our systems, but what if we had tools that let us continuously upgrade them too; pushing the entropy back a little bit each day.

-Come along and learn about some advanced Continuos Integration/Delivery practices we can use to keep our systems continually fresh, continually rejuvenated.
+Come along and learn about some advanced Continuous Integration/Delivery practices we can use to keep our systems continually fresh, continually rejuvenated.
 Let's use automation to explore how we keep our systems from rotting away, without pain.

 ## Alternate history